johngallagher/patterns/_patterns/no-instance-vars-in-partials.md

 </div>
 ```

-In this case an exception is always raised when the `songs` local variable is missed
+In this case an exception is always raised when the `songs` local variable is missed.